5 Test Prep Tips to Help You Pass the NCLEX-PN on Your First Try.

-We’ve provided you with an overview of the NCLEX format, but for more in-depth information, you can take a look at the 2020 NCLEX Examination Test Plan.
+We’ve provided you with an overview of the NCLEX format, but for more in-depth information, check out the 2020 NCLEX-PN Examination Test Plan.
 This plan will be effective through March 31, 2023, the time of the next NCLEX-PN update.

 Tip #2: Create Your Personalized Study Plan and Schedule

 This isn’t an exam to cram for.
 After all, this is going to be your career and it never hurts to keep up-to-date with your skills and necessary knowledge.
 This will be true throughout your career.

 To create a personalized study plan, designate the days of the week you wish to study and the amount of time you plan to study on each of those days.
 To be valuable, your sessions on these days should last at least two hours.
 Of course, if you’re in total study mode, it never hurts to continue for as long as you feel fresh.
 There’s no such thing as too much preparation for the NCLEX-PN!